Belgorod–Kharkov offensive operation

 The Belgorod–Kharkov strategic offensive operation, or simply Belgorod–Kharkov offensive operation, was a Soviet strategic summer offensive that aimed to liberate Belgorod and Kharkov, and destroy Nazi German forces of the 4th Panzer Army and Army Detachment Kempf.
 The operation was codenamed Operation General Rumyantsev (Полководец Румянцев), after the 18th-century Field Marshal Peter Rumyantsev and was conducted by the Voronezh and Steppe Fronts (army groups) in the southern sector of the Kursk Bulge.
 The battle was referred to as the Fourth Battle of Kharkov (Vierte Schlacht bei Charkow) by the Germans.

 The operation began in the early hours of 3 August 1943, with the objective of following up the successful Soviet defensive effort in the Battle of Kursk.
 The offensive was directed against the German Army Group South's northern flank.
-By 23 August, the troops of the Voronezh and Steppe Fronts had finally liberated Kharkov from German occupation and the last time that Kharkov changed hands in the Eastern Front.
+By 23 August, the troops of the Voronezh and Steppe Fronts had finally liberated Kharkov from German occupation and it was the last time that Kharkov changed hands on the Eastern Front.
 The operation led to the retreat of the German forces in Ukraine behind the Dnieper River and set the stage for the Second Battle of Kiev in autumn 1943.

 Background

 Operation Polkovodets Rumyantsev had been planned by Stavka to be the major Soviet summer offensive in 1943.
 However, due to heavy losses sustained during the Battle of Kursk in July, time was needed for the Soviet formations to recover and regroup.
 The operation commenced on 3 August, with the aim of defeating the 4th Panzer Army, Army Group Kempf, and the northern wing of Army Group South.
 It was also hoped that the German 1st Panzer Army and the newly reformed 6th Army would be trapped by an advance of the Red Army forces to the Azov Sea.

 The Soviet forces included the Voronezh Front and the Steppe Front, which deployed about 1,144,000 men with 2,418 tanks and 13,633 guns and rocket launchers for the attack.
-Against this the German army could field 200,000 men and 237 tanks and assault guns.
+Against this, the German army could field 200,000 men and 237 tanks and assault guns.